raacker/raacker.github.io_backup/_posts/flask/2018-01-06-flask2-your-first-flask-app.markdown

 app.run(port=5000)
 {% endhighlight %}

-Basic port number is 5000 but if it's already occupied, try another.
+Flask's basic port number is 5000 but if it's already occupied, try another.
 And you can put kwarg, debug.
 If you set debug flag to True, you will be able to see Werkzeug debug messages when your app crashes or faced error.

+{% highlight python %}
+app.run(port=5000, debug=True)
+{% endhighlight %}

 Finally, when you run app.py, it will run web server through your localhost and you can see "Hello, World!" on your localhost:5000.